 Technology has changed our overall comfort dramatically.
 Today any range of comfort we desire is available at our fingertips.
 Of course, the ideal temperature range is from 73 to 76 degrees.
 The ideal relative humidity to promote health is 40% to 60%.
 Those temperatures and relative humidifies are easily attainable with the right heating, cooling, and humidification equipment.

 A very important option is quality air filtration equipment to protect your lungs.
 The Trane Clean Effects removes 99.98% of impurities and the Lennox Pure Air removes 95%.
 Standard air filters remove approximately 40% of impurities.
 Your lungs remove what air filters do not!

 The perfect heating and cooling system have a smart thermostat to make any air quality environment possible.
 Yes, the Apple Watch or iPhones can control that thermostat!

 The one thing better than having the technology available is enjoying that technology to the fullest.
 Perfect comfort is a phone call away!

 Now it’s time to talk about great entertainment coming soon at the Wilber Czech Festival next Friday, July 31st through Sunday, August 2nd.
 Wilber is a great example of the small-town USA that keeps this country going strong.

 There should be plenty of great foods like Kolaches, Jaternise, duck, and Sauer Kraut.
-Yes, Deb and I will be there in the parade with our John Henry's Plumbing, Heating, and Air’s 1954 Chevy Panel truck.
+Yes, Deb and I will be there in the parade with our John Henry's Plumbing, Heating, Air, and Electrical’s 1954 Chevy Panel truck.
 Please wave if you see us!